Patron and International Advisory Board

 “I joined Slavefreetrade to collaborate in an innovative way on a larger scale with experts from an array of backgrounds who are dedicated to preventing and combating human trafficking in supply chains, as through collaboration we have the best chance to make an impact on modern slavery in the world.”

-Stuart Mooney is the Chief Ethics and Sustainability Officer and Co-founder of Work Ahead.
-His work and research focuses on international human rights and labour law.
-He is also Coordinator of the Finnish China Law Center.
+Stuart Mooney is a lawyer and Coordinator of the Finnish China Law Center.
+He is also co-founder of Work Ahead, a technology company that helps businesses measure and share their social impact and working conditions.
+His work focuses on international labour law and human rights at work.
 He worked previously as an Australian diplomat in Nigeria and as a Legal Specialist in the International Legal Branch of Australia’s foreign ministry.

 “I’m passionate about slavefreetrade because I share its mission of helping businesses have clean and transparent supply chains”